 - Recommendations on anything and everything in the area: dining, shopping, activities, insider tips, and where do the locals go

 - Interesting and friendly fellow guests

-- Additional services and amenities such as fresh baked cookies (on hold as we adjust to COVID), flowers/chocolates/wine in the room, connections for local tours & experiences, etc
+- Additional services and amenities such as fresh baked cookies, flowers/chocolates/wine in the room, connections for local tours & experiences, etc

 - Delicious fresh cooked breakfasts, fresh coffee & tea, clean & comfortable bed, personal climate control, modern amenities including fast wi-fi, HD TV and lots of horizontal space for you